 Whether you’re just getting started keeping houseplants or you’re a experieced plant enthusiast, this articles will help you choose the perfect Alocasia plant to add a touch of tropical flair to your home.

-Suggested: Not sure of a plant species?
+Suggested: Still not sure how to identify your Alocasia plants?
 Try our houseplant identification tool to find out!

 - Ivory Coast Alocasia – Alocasia x amazonica

 - Black Velvet Alocasia – Alocasia reginula ‘Black Velvet’

 - Dragon Scale Alocasia – Alocasia baginda

 - Stingray Alocasia – Alocasia macrorrhizos ‘Stingray’

 - Green Velvet Alocasia – Alocasia micholitziana ‘Frydek’